 UpDown Desk is not your normal provider of standing desks.
 In fact, we don't really consider ourselves to be a retail store at all.
-Our background is in occupational health and safety, and our team are all Occupational Health Physiotherapists and OHS Consultants.
+Our background is in occupational health and safety.
 As such, the focus of our business is to ensure that all of our customers, both corporate and individual, have safe and comfortable workstations.
 Selling standing desks just helps us to achieve our business vision.

 Getting a standing desk goes part of the way in achieving an ergonomic workstation, as it at least provides you with the option to switch between sitting and standing, thereby helping to eliminate prolonged sitting.
 The next step is to get an ergonomic assessment of your workstation to ensure that everything is ergonomically friendly, and set up according to your individual requirements.